nateraluis/luisnatera.com/_projects/2020-08-01-walkable-city.md

 title: '15 minutes cities'
 date: 2020-08-01
 permalink: /projects/2020/05/fifteen-minutes-cities/
-cover: clean_air.png
+cover: accessibility.png
-abstract: Geospatial interpolation of open access air quality data to stablish a baseline to measure the impact of a new public transport system.
+abstract: How easily people in Mexican cities can access food and healthcare services?
+This project aims to leverage open source data to identify how easily was to cover essential necessities during the COVID-19 crisis.
 tags:
   - Open data
   - Mexico
-  - Geospatial
+  - Walking
 ---

 How to leverage open data to understand the air quality in a city and make some cool stuff.